Skip to Content

 It is very important to determine the size and function of the room in which you want to have window coverings installed.
 The right window covering will have to compliment the space and add a touch of warmth and texture to the room.

-Large living room, dining room and even bedrooms would look great when installed with a full-length curtain for a more formal and warmer look.
+Large living rooms, dining rooms, and even bedrooms would look great when installed with a full-length curtain for a more formal and warmer look.
 Smaller bedrooms or other smaller areas of the house with windows are often better fitted with blinds.

 Light Control

-For Venetian blinds, by pulling the lift cord you can raise or lower the blinds, for vertical blinds you can move it from one side to the other and you can also rotate and adjust the slats in order to control the amount of light entering the room.
+For Venetian blinds, by pulling the lift cord you can raise or lower the louvers, for vertical blinds you can move it from one side to the other and you can also rotate and adjust the slats to control the amount of light entering the room.

-Curtains on the other hand, can filter the natural sunlight coming through the window by using light or sheer curtains and it can also block out natural light completely by using heavier fabrics such as velvet curtains.
+Curtains, on the other hand, can filter the natural sunlight coming through the casement by using light or sheer curtains and it can also block out natural light completely by using heavier fabrics such as velvet curtains.

 Location

 It is always good to take into consideration the placement of furniture where there is a window.
-A desk or a sofa under the window would be more aesthetically appealing if you will choose to install blinds as your window treatment for the said window.
+A desk or a sofa under the casement opening would be more aesthetically appealing if you choose to install blinds as your window treatment.

-For bathroom and kitchen, blinds are more appropriate since they are resistant to moisture and are easier to clean.
+For the bathroom and kitchen, louvers are more appropriate since they are resistant to moisture and are easier to clean.

 Size and Type of Window

 Roman blinds should be installed above the glass window.
-Double hung windows and French doors would look great on both blinds and curtains.
+Double-hung windows and French doors would look great on both louvers and curtains.

 Window Covering Design

-Curtains have a softer effect and adds elegance, style, and texture to the room.
-On the other hand, blinds can make the room seem larger and they are sleek, which can easily give any room a minimalist, modern look.
+Curtains have a softer effect and add elegance, style, and texture to the room.
+On the other hand, panels can make the room seem larger and they are sleek, which can easily give any room a minimalist, modern look.
 Blinds can work well with industrial and coastal interior styles.

 Cost Differences Between Curtains and Blinds

-Custom made curtains cost between $250 and $2,500 depending on the materials to be used, style of curtain and the size of the window.
+Custom-made curtains cost between $250 and $2,500 depending on the materials to be used, the style of the curtain, and the size of the window.

 Costs of Curtains Based on Different Materials